Padmasaran/nyc-open-data-project/README.md

 - Setup Cloud composer (managed Apache Airflow) and required environmental variables
 - Copy the scripts from this repo to the Cloud Composer dags folder

 Replace the PROJECT_ID parameter with the your GCP project ID.
-Once done, GCP environment should be ready to analyse the evictions data ingested and extend this model to other SODA API based data.
+Once script is executed, GCP environment should be ready to analyse the evictions data ingested and extend this model to other SODA API based data.

 #### Infrastructure
 This solution uses serverless and managed offerings of Google Cloud Platform as below:
 - Cloud Dataflow - serverless data processing framework used for data ingestion
 - Cloud Composer - managed Apache Airflow instance used for data orchestration
-- Cloud Storage - serverless object storage
+- Cloud Storage - cloud object storage
 - BigQuery - serverless data warehousing solution with pay-per-use compute
 - Google Data Studio - self service BI tool for data visualization